xcwolfe/Differential-Expression-in-C-elegans/STAR and JUM workflow.md

   a.
 This is to verify that all file sizes are correct.
 Some may download incorrectly or partially due to timeouts on HPC.

-Go to the directory that includes your genome and initialize STAR:
+Create a new directory that includes your genome and initialize STAR:

+Go to http://genome.ucsc.edu/cgi-bin/hgTables and download the latest C. elegans genome as a .gtf file:

+`mkdir genome`

+`cd genome/`

+`wget ftp://ftp.ensembl.org/pub/release-107/fasta/caenorhabditis_elegans/dna/*.fa.gz`

+`gunzip *.gz`

+Now we can initialize STAR to generate Genome and SA output files:

 `dos2unix initialize_star.txt`